List of Teenage Mutant Ninja Turtles characters: Raphael

-Raphael, nicknamed Raph, is the second-oldest and physically strongest turtle.
-Rebellious, cynical and quick witted, he is often driven by his strong emotions and often displays animosity towards his older brother, Leonardo, over his leadership and their conflicting methods.
-His quick temper tends to get the better of him, but he openly loves his brothers, father, and allies.
-He wears a red mask and uses a pair of sai.
+Raphael, nicknamed Raph, is the most aggressive and temperamental of the turtles.
+Rebellious, cynical, and quick witted, he is often driven by his strong emotions and is more prone to temper loss than his brothers.
+He possesses a strong desire for independence, often going rogue whenever opportunity calls for it and displaying disapproval of authority.
+His quick temper tends to get the better of him, but he openly loves his family, and is fiercely loyal to his allies.
+He wears a red mask and wields a pair of sai.

-Donatello

-Donatello, nicknamed Don or Donnie, is the smartest and gentlest of the Turtles.
-An intellectual, he often attempts to find an alternative way of reaching his goals.
-Using his intellect he invents gadgets and vehicles.
-He's typically the passive turtle and Leonardo's second-in-command, playing the part of peacekeeper between his two older brothers.
-Studying the art of Bojutsu, he wears a purple mask and wields an oak Bō.

 Michelangelo

-Michelangelo, nicknamed Mike or Mikey, is the least disciplined and most fun-loving turtle.
+Michelangelo, nicknamed Mikey, is the least disciplined and most fun-loving turtle.
 He is usually portrayed as the most agile and naturally gifted, contrasting his free spirit and inability to take training seriously.
-He often uses southern Californian surfer dialect and expresses his love of Pizza whenever brought up.
-He wears an orange bandana and fights using nunchucks.
+The most stereotypical teenager of the team, he is an avid fan of pop-culture and often speaks with a surfer dialect.
+He yearns to live life to the fullest, resulting in a tendency to fool around whenever possible.
+He wears an orange mask and fights using nunchucks.

 Splinter

 Splinter is the mutant rat sensei and adoptive father of the Ninja Turtles.
 Generally depicted as wise and powerful, he raised the four turtles and trained them in the art of Ninjutsu.
 He is very cautious and protective of them, constantly warning them of the dangers on the surface.
+In stark contrast to his coarse gnarly appearance, Splinter always speaks in a quiet gentle dignified voice.